4,200 words, approximately 16 minutes to read

 - You have the freedom of not needing to grow for growth’s sake

-This is a big one most overlook.
+This is a big one most overlooked.
 If I ask most authors what they want from a publishing business, they quote a number.
 They will say I want to make six figures, or if they make that, they say seven figures.

 At those levels; you have all the money you likely need.
 You don’t have the constraint of quarterly dividends or stock price growth, so why are you trying to grow?